igorprado/favicon-notification/README.md

 ## Favicon

-If you don't have a nice favicon set on app, I suggest see this doc: https://github.com/audreyr/favicon-cheat-sheet
+If you don't have a nice favicon set on app, read this: [https://github.com/audreyr/favicon-cheat-sheet](https://github.com/audreyr/favicon-cheat-sheet)

 ## Installing

-Install through NPM:
+Install using NPM:

 ```
 npm install favicon-notification --save